env0-labs/env0.game.web/FUTURE.md

 ### Purpose

-Records Mode provides access to institutional artifacts: logs, policies, memos, terminals, and records.
+Records Mode exposes institutional artifacts: logs, policies, memos, terminals, and historical records.

 It allows investigation without resolution.

 Maintenance remains mandatory.
 Interpretation remains optional.

+---

 ### Structure

 - The player can move between rooms or locations.
-- Each location contains one or more terminals or records.
-- Different terminals may perform similar work, framed differently.
+- Locations contain records and terminals.
+- Terminals may load different maintenance variants.
-- Records are locally coherent but globally incomplete.
+- Records are locally coherent and globally incomplete.

 No single record explains the system.
 Contradictions are allowed.
 Gaps are allowed.

+If the player feels confident they understand the system, too much has been revealed.

+---

 ### Constraints

-- Records must not deliver answers.
-- Records must not form a complete narrative.
 - Records must not unlock truth.
+- Records must not provide answers.
+- Records must not resolve ambiguity.

 The player may form theories.
-Those theories should be plausible and incomplete.
+Those theories should remain plausible and incomplete.

-If the player feels clever, too much has been revealed.

 ---